 Serving ideas

-Pesto is such a great all-purpose green sauce!
-You can serve over pizza or soups, spread in sandwiches or even use as a dipping sauce.
+Pesto is such a great all-purpose green Italian sauce!
+You can serve it over pizza or soups, spread in sandwiches or even use it as a dipping sauce or salad dressings.
 We use it over flatbread bruschetta and it was amazing!
 Also great simply spread over bread as a side dish or mixed in with hummus.
 Makes for the best buddha bowl topping too!

-But my favorite way to serve this vegan walnut pesto is simply by using as a pasta sauce.
-Toss short noodles with this pesto and top your meal with roasted cherry tomatoes (I simply roast them in a pan while I cook my noodles) or steamed broccoli florets.
+But my favorite way to serve this vegan walnut pesto recipe is simply by making a pasta sauce.
+Toss short noodles or your favorite pasta that you like with this pesto and top your meal with roasted cherry tomatoes (I simply roast them in a pan while I cook my noodles) or steamed broccoli florets.
+The best pesto pasta meal!
 Sprinkle with some vegan parmesan cheese or dollop a generous amount of vegan ricotta over if you have some ready to go.

 I highly recommend making more and I bet you will find so many ways to use your leftovers!